 The PCS sponsors a variety of extra-curricular activities including "books and coffee" nights, a fall study retreat, special lectures, social events, movie nights, and an annual spring student conference.
 It also encourages Paideia Students to pursue graduate studies at top tier universities in order to further their preparation for future roles and responsibilities.
 The overall goal is the Christian transformation of students into their full humanity as the image of God according to the model in Christ by the Holy Spirit.
 Through them, the PCS seeks a reformation of the Church and the renewal of various aspects of cultural life into which God has placed these students providentially by calling.

-Dr. Naugle serves as a “Fellow” for the Wilberforce Forum, the Christian worldview think tank sponsored by Prison Fellowship near Washington, D. C. (http://www.wilberforce.org/site_hmpg.asp).
-He is also on the advisory board of the International Institute of Christian Studies (http://www.iics.com/).
-He is also on the editorial board of the journal Integrite, and also serves on the board of the Capstone Academy, a Chinese educational initiative.
+Dr. Naugle serves as a ‘Colson Fellow’ in the Christian worldview think tank sponsored by Prison Fellowship near Washington, D. C. He is also on the advisory board of the International Institute of Christian Studies (http://www.iics.com/).
+Dr. Naugle serves on the Advisory Board of the Bryan Institute, Bryan College.
+He is also on the editorial boards of Imaginatio et Ratio: A Journal of Theology and the Arts and also the journal Integrite.
+He also serves on the "Creative Council" for Art House Dallas

 Dr. Naugle is the author of Worldview: The History of a Concept (Eerdmans 2002).
-His book was selected by Christianity Today magazine as the 2003 book of the year in the theology and ethics category.
-For more information, see http://www.christianitytoday.com/ct/2003/006/4.42.html Dr. Naugle's latest book is Reordered Love, Reordered Lives: Learning the Deep Meaning of Happiness (November 2008) from Wm.
-B. Eerdmans Publishing Company.
-The book's companion website is www.reorderedlove.com
+This book was selected by Christianity Today magazine as the 2003 book of the year in the theology and ethics category.

-Prior to his post at DBU, Dr. Naugle was an adjunct professor of religion at the University of Texas at Arlington from 1980-1988, where he served concurrently as a campus minister at UTA as a staff member for Pantego Bible Church in Arlington, Texas.
+Prior to his post at DBU, Dr. Naugle was an adjunct professor of religion at the University of Texas at Arlington from 1980-1988, where he served concurrently as a campus minister at UTA and as a staff member for Pantego Bible Church in Arlington, Texas.
 He also worked for one year as an associate pastor at Fort Worth Bible Church, Fort Worth, Texas.
 While in college and for two years afterwards, he worked with Young Life in Fort Worth, Texas, in both volunteer and paid student staff capacities.

 Dr. Naugle's home address is: